Six Benefits of Using Child-Led Learning

-There is no frustration or sense of pressure to learn.
+There is no frustration or a sense of pressure to learn.

-When you let that run wild and free, learning becomes a daily habit.
-And your child truly becomes a lover of learning and seeks learning opportunities.
+When you let that run wild and free, learning becomes a daily habit and your child truly becomes a lover of learning.

 6. Learning happens quickly.

 When a child is ready to learn something, it’s all they think about.
-The learning happens quickly because it’s their time, and it’s where they want to put their focus.
+The learning happens quickly because it’s on their time and it’s where they want to put their focus.

 One small interest can ignite multiple learning opportunities.

 One day you could be learning about nutrition because your child has an interest in eating healthy (I know that’s a far-fetched idea for a kiddo).